blogmywiki/microbit-thermal-print/README.md

 ## Wireless printing

-You can also set up a printer to work wirelessly.
+You can also set up a thermal printer to work wirelessly with the micro:bit.
+The `wireless_print_server.py` file polls for incoming radio messages and prints anything it receives.
+Messages need to be short I've found.
+You can put the `wireless_data_logger.py` file on another micro:bit which will then transmit data about its x, y and z accelerometer readings plus temperature and compass heading every 10 seconds.
+When you first run it you have to calibrate the compass by tilting the micro:bit to draw a circle.

 ## More information

 See my [blog post] (http://www.suppertime.co.uk/blogmywiki/2016/12/microbit-thermal/) for more background information and links to my other internet-connected thermal printing projects.
+I'd love to hear if you have ideas about how this can be used.
+I've made a box that prints random poems and Christmas cracker jokes - what can you think of?

 ## To-do list
 * add options for barcode height and width